 Conservative care should be your first course of treatment to manage lumbar disc disorders, but treatment will depend on the clinical presentation, your age, overall health, and tolerance to therapies.
 With disc herniations, the first few days of care will focus on centralizing (reducing) leg pain, decreasing inflammation, and preventing further neurological loss by decompressing nerve root impingement and reducing the disc herniation.
 Osseous mobilization and manipulation and soft tissue therapy may be administered as tolerated.

 Home care will consist of pain-relief repetitive positional exercises and lumbar stabilization exercises.
 We will also educate you on ways to protect your lower back, positions to avoid, and how to manage activity.
 In most cases, bed rest will not be recommended as the sooner you are up and moving, the better the prognosis.
-Once pain and inflammation have decreased, we will continue working on lumbar stabilization and progress into proprioceptive training.
+Once pain and inflammation have decreased, our chiropractors in Woodbury, MN, will continue working on lumbar stabilization and progress into proprioceptive training.
 We will evaluate muscle imbalances using posture and movement patterns with the goal of restoring good biomechanics and core body strength.
 Your home care will emphasize the progression of stabilization protocols and corrective exercises.
 If you fail to respond to conservative treatment, or in cases of severe neurological loss, a referral for a surgical consultation will be recommended.